Activision Blizzard CEO faces pressure from employees to step down after report – KION546

 The company is also facing a complaint from the National Labor Relations Board filed in September accusing it of unfair labor practices, as well as an investigation by the Securities and Exchange Commission that the company has said it is cooperating with.
 Those actions are all still pending, and Activision Blizzard said it “continues to productively engage with regulators.”

-The company also paid $18 million to settle a separate lawsuit by the Equal Employment Opportunity Commission (EEOC) that accused it of subjecting female employees to sexual harassment, retaliating against them for complaining about harassment, and paying female employees less than male employees.
+The company also agreed to pay $18 million to settle a separate lawsuit by the Equal Employment Opportunity Commission (EEOC) that accused it of subjecting female employees to sexual harassment and retaliating against them for complaining about harassment.
 The company also “discriminated against employees due to their pregnancy,” the EEOC alleged.

 In a statement accompanying the EEOC settlement announcement, Kotick said he remained “unwavering in my commitment to make Activision Blizzard one of the world’s most inclusive, respected, and respectful workplaces.”

-Note: Correction: A previous version of this story mischaracterized Activision Blizzard’s agreement with the EEOC.
-The agreement, which is pending final approval, covers harassment and pregnancy discrimination.